JesseBski/JesseBski.github.io/index.md

 - **Alert Triage in Practice** - I learned how to take a raw SIEM alert and work through the 5 Ws to determine severity and next steps, rather than reacting to every alert as a potential incident.
 - **The Value of Context** - These alerts would look identical to a real port scan without a prior notice from the vulnerability assessment team.
 This taught me why communication between security teams and change/scan notifications matter just as much as the technical analysis.
 - **SOC Team Structure** - I got a much clearer picture of how work flows in a SOC environment, from L1 triage to L2 investigation to L3 threat hunting/incident response.
 I also got to see where roles like Security Engineers and Detection Engineers support the rest of the team.
-- **Reporting and Discipline** - This simulation helped me understand why documenting findings clearly with the 5Ws and other evidence matters.
+- **Reporting and Discipline** - This simulation helped me understand why documenting findings clearly with the 5 Ws and other evidence matters.
 A poorly documented false positive is just as risky as a poorly documented real incident, since someone else may need to audit that decision later.